lupyuen/lupyuen.github.io/src/wisgate.md

 Our LoRaWAN Gateway (ChirpStack on WisGate) will __reject LoRaWAN Packets with invalid Message Integrity Codes__.

-To see Message Integrity Code errors, SSH to our LoRaWAN Gateway and search for...
+To see Message Integrity Code errors, SSH to our LoRaWAN Gateway and search for "invalid MIC"...

 ```bash
 grep MIC /var/log/syslog